Mischa Barton Sex Tape: Star Opens Up About Abusive Partner

 “Ms. Barton does not consent to any disclosure of any such images.
 She believes that she was recorded without her consent by someone she was seeing at the time,” Lisa Bloom said in a statement picked up by Gossip Cop.
 “There’s a name for this disgusting conduct: Revenge pornography.”

 “Revenge pornography is a form of sexual assault, and it is also a crime and a civil wrong in California.
-And we still not stand for it.”
-Barton’s lawyer added.
+And we still not stand for it,” Barton’s lawyer added.
 “I have a message for anyone who attempts to traffic in these photos or videos of Ms. Barton; we will find you, and we will come after you.
 We will fully prosecute you under every available criminal and civil law.”

 Bloom said she was “very proud” to represent Mischa Barton, whom she praised as someone who “courageously stands up for her rights.”